eventql/eventql/doc/api/javascript/javascript_api.md

     EVQL.broadcast(var1 [, varN...])

-Note that the arguments to this methods are the names of the variables as strings, not the actual variables themself.
+Note that the arguments to this methods are the names of the variables as strings, not the actual variables themselves.
 Also, all broadcast variables must be global variables (i.e. defined in the global scope).

 ##### Example: